-This course explores mental health issues and multiple problems that may be common among a substance-abusing population, such as depression, PTSD, schizophrenia, and personality disorders.
-Students begin to understand major symptoms, and terminology.
+This course explores mental health issues and multiple problems that may be common among a substance-abusing population, such as depression, PTSD, schizophrenia, personality disorders, HIV/Aids, and homelessness.
+Students begin to understand major symptoms and terminology.
 We discuss advantages and disadvantages of assessment and diagnosis, and issues specific to gender and culture.
-We cover dual diagnosis and the multiplicity of problems that individuals with addictions face such as HIV/Aids, homelessness, etc. The course develops a heightened awareness of mental health issues and a broad understanding of co-occurring disorders, enabling students to address client needs more holistically with a focus on their strengths.
+The course develops a heightened awareness of mental health issues and a broad understanding of co-occurring disorders, enabling students to address client needs more holistically with a focus on their strengths.